 The average cost of developing an application is highly dependent on geographic location, so let's look at a map:

-- North America (USA and Canada).
+- North America (the USA and Canada).
 This region is considered the most expensive.
 The cost of developing Android / iOS is $150 - $200 per hour.

 - Australian and British developers create applications on average for $100 - $150 per hour.

 - South American companies offer application development for $50 - $100.

 - Rates of companies from Belarus, Ukraine, and Russia on average from $20 to $80 per hour.